• Digital Strategy, Mobile Technology, Gamification

 Designing a login page can seem simple at first, but when you think about it the role that user login plays in the overall user experience is crucial!

 Your login page is the first thing that users encounter, and likely one of the aspects of your app they use the most.
-Hence they're a vital part of ensuring that your user's experience is seamless from beginning to end.
+Hence they're a vital part of ensuring seamless user experience from beginning to end.

 Login pages have become so commonplace that many of their features have been standardised for efficiency.
 The most essential step is actually implementing improvements for your user login.
 The best way to do that is by checking these examples and seeing whether they can work for your product: